 That backing came out just as I’d hoped and almost even better.

 It is providence that I find these vases the same week I am working on this cabinet, don’t you think?
-These vases and the curio cabinet are available in my shop.
-(SOLD)
+These vases and the curio cabinet are available in my online store.

 If you loved this tissue paper transformation, I’d love for you to share!